 structural damage.

 For a quantitative damage and risk assessment so called damage or design equations for the given shielding configuration are needed.
-They give shielding thresholds or hole sizes for given impacting particle parameters and failure mode.J.3.3.1J.3.3.2[RD.91]
+They give critical particle diameters, shielding thresholds or hole sizes for given impact parameters and failure modes.
+Examples of single and double wall damage equations taken from are provided in J.3.3.1 and J.3.3.2 respectively.
+Further damage equations can be found in [RD.91]

 Sometimes scaled effective thicknesses in combination with known damage equations can be used for a first assessment.

 For impact damage and risk assessments secondary ejecta can be important as well.
 The total mass of the ejected particles can exceed the mass of the primary impactor by orders of magnitude.
 Secondary particles are typically ejected within a cone around the impact direction.
 Their velocities are typically below 2 km s-1.

+Single wall damage equation

+The critical diameter for projectiles to cause a failure is given by: